mittwald/cli/README.md

     $ mw mail address update --address foo@bar.example --forward-to bar@bar.example --forward-to baz@bar.example

 FLAG DESCRIPTIONS
-  -p, --project-id=<value>  ID or short ID of a project; this flag is optional if a default project is set in the context

-    May contain a short ID or a full ID of a project; you can also use the "mw context set --project-id=<VALUE>" command to persistently set a default project for all commands that accept this flag.

   -q, --quiet  suppress process output and only display a machine-readable summary.

     This flag controls if you want to see the process output or only a summary.
 When using mw non-interactively (e.g. in